Xeus-Territory/obsidian_world/content/Tech Second Brain/Projects/DevSecOps & System/Researching/Create Free SSL with Let's Encrypt and Certbot.md

   - DIY
   - usage
 ---
+>[!info]

-*So with SSL, you will have multiple choices with technology but for optimizing your price to operating anything system.
-Your static ip which had is best optional for combine with Let's Encrypt, certbot of python3 with your domain.
+>So with SSL, you will have multiple choices with technology but for optimizing your price to operating anything system.
+Your `Static IP` which had is best optional for combine with Let's Encrypt, certbot of python3 with your domain.
 For more information, you can go to see [Let's Encrypt Documentation](https://letsencrypt.org/docs/) and [Certbot Documentation](https://certbot.eff.org/) for more information*
+>

->[!info]*Following this document for customize your own SSL: [https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/), so in our situation, nginx running inside docker it will make anything become strange than running in own host, so give more time to finding away to try best of it inside container*
+>Following [this document - Update: Using Free Let’s Encrypt SSL/TLS Certificates with NGINX](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/) for customize your own SSL.
+Therefore, in our situation, nginx running inside docker it will make anything become strange than running in own host, so give more time to finding away to try best of it inside container

+# Setup Free SSL with Certbot

 1. First of all, you need to add some of the configuration to mount /etc/letsencrypt from local inside the docker.
 For this purpose, if Nginx dies when restarting that one , the SSL will exist and be continuously used.